Quartermaster: Gallery

+Piracy

 Pirates during the Golden Age of Piracy elevated the rank of quartermaster to much higher powers and responsibilities than it had aboard non-pirate merchant or naval vessels.
 On pirate ships, the quartermaster was often granted a veto power by a pirate ship's "Articles of Agreement", in order to create an officer who could counterbalance the powers of the pirate captain.
 Pirate quartermasters, like pirate captains, were usually elected by their crews.

-It was often the quartermaster's responsibility to lead the pirate boarding party when boarding another ship.
-This was usually done from the quarter deck (the place where two ships touched during the boarding attack).

 The quartermaster ranked higher than any other officer aboard the ship except the captain himself, and could veto the captain's decisions whenever the ship was not chasing a prize or engaged in battle.
 The quartermaster also was chiefly responsible for discipline, assessing punishments for crewmen who transgressed the articles.

 According to pirate Captain Charles Johnson, ghost author of the 18th century source, A General History of the Robberies and Murders of the most notorious Pyrates, aboard a pirate ship "the Captain can undertake nothing which the Quarter-Master does not approve.
-We may say, the Quarter-Master is a humble Imitation of the Roman Tribune of the People; he speaks for, and looks after the Interest of the Crew."
+We may say, the Quarter-Master is a humble Imitation of the Roman Tribune of the People; he speaks for, and looks after the Interest of the Crew".

-Several quartermasters, notably among them Calico Jack Rackham, became captains after their previous captain was killed or deposed.
+Several quartermasters became captains after their previous captain was killed or deposed.